March 23, 2016

 You’ve made it.
-After all the dreaming, the planning, and the constant refreshing of your online IRCC account, you’ve finally arrived in Canada.
+After all the dreaming, the planning, and the constant refreshing of your online IRCC account, you’ve finally arrived.
+Now you're faced with your first week in Canada.

-You’ve done some unpacking, and the roommates in your hostel seem nice.
+You’ve done some unpacking and walked a few blocks.
 But what to do next?

 Here are some of the essential things you’ll need to do during your first week in Canada.